h4ckyou/h4ckyou.github.io/posts/ ctf/battlectf/prequal/index.md

 }
 ```

-It returns 0xf which is an essential assembly value needed for performing Sigreturn Oriented Programming (SROP)
+It returns 0xf which is an essential assembly instruction needed for performing Sigreturn Oriented Programming (SROP)

 In the hood it does
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/93665173-11ab-4e10-9ee6-ec857a414106)